 The magnetic water led to the building of the Gasconade Hotel, the grandest structure ever erected in Lebanon.
 Having the capacity to house up to 500 guests, the hotel also provided a ballroom, restaurant, reception rooms, and a bathhouse next to the magnetic well.
 Sure that people would flock from all over the country to partake of the healing waters, its builders were sorely disappointed when the hotel was not successful.
 Soon it became and sanatorium, but that was also short-lived.
 Next, it was used for community events and there was talk of turning the beautiful structure into a college.
 However, just ten years after it was built, the Gasconade Hotel was totally destroyed by fire in October 1899.

 Lebanon continued to thrive as a small community, catering to travelers along the edge of the Ozarks.
 But the town really saw a change when Route 66 was born in 1926.
 Lebanon, the largest town between Rolla and Springfield, Missouri became a major stop along the Mother Road.
 Quickly providing road services, one of the first motels along the highway was Camp Joy, which opened in 1927 as a tent camp at a rate of 50 cents a night.
-Later, cottages and a combination gas station/grocery store were added.
+Later, cottages and a combination gas station/grocery store was added.
 The Spears family ran Camp Joy for 44 years in Lebanon and even named one of their daughters after the business.
 In 1931 Arthur T. Nelson built his 24-room hotel at the intersection of Route 66 and Missouri Highway 5.
 The Nelson Hotel and Dream Village soon became one of the best-known spots along Route 66 between Chicago and Los Angeles.
 Each room featured a private bath and kitchen facilities, renting for $2-$3 a night.
 Across the street from the hotel, Nelson built his “Dream Village,” so named because the layout appeared to him in a dream.
-Twelve units of native Ozark stone surrounded a courtyard which featured a very special fountain.
+Twelve units of native Ozark stone surrounded a courtyard that featured a very special fountain.
 In the evenings it became the centerpiece of a light and music show.
 Cars would be lined up for blocks to see it.
 Nelsonville, as it was called by the locals, passed into history when Route 66 became I-44.

 The Munger-Moss Motel was built in 1946 and still stands today as a Route 66 icon welcoming Mother Road history buffs.
 The complex originally consisted of seven buildings and provided garages next to the units for the customers’ convenience.
 Later the garages were made into additional rooms.
-The vintage motel has been owned by Bob and Ramona Lehman since 1971 and you will be hard pressed to find more true Route 66 enthusiasts than this friendly pair.
+The vintage motel has been owned by Bob and Ramona Lehman since 1971 and you will be hard-pressed to find more true Route 66 enthusiasts than this friendly pair.
 (Update: Bob Lehman passed away in February 2019)